About this website:

-– This site provides general information about the genetic counselling profession, graduate programs, and relevant resources for those interested in a genetic counselling career.
+This website is now intended to provide general information about the genetic counselling profession, graduate programs, and relevant resources for those interested in a genetic counselling career.

 Photo by James Gentry